 On the open market, benchmark 10-year Treasury notes

-The 10-year yield was poised for its first weekly rise in
+posted its first weekly rise in five weeks.

-The three major U.S. stock market indexes opened higher with
+The three major U.S. stock market indexes rose more than one

 Some investors remained wary about Greece and its lenders